3ux1n3/dotfiles/README.md

 ## License

 You can include a license of your choice here (MIT, Apache 2.0, etc.) if you plan to share this repository publicly.

----

-That’s it!
-With this README, anyone can quickly see what your script does and how to run it.
-Enjoy your automated macOS setup!